BOS’ Chemistry Education Resources

 4. Even if a demonstration is successful, it would be very hard for every student in a big classroom to see all the details.

-To solve these problems, we created a resource for high school chemistry teachers, including about 200 videos covering most of the high school chemistry curriculum (download a complete video list).
+To solve these problems, we created BOS’ chemistry education resources (available soon in October) for high school chemistry teachers, including about 250 videos covering most of the high school chemistry curriculum.
 Here are 4 highlights of this resource:

 To save your time, we tried many many times to make sure every demonstration, even the poisonous or dangerous one, is successful in our video.
 Below is a sample video of the reaction between copper and concentrated nitric acid.